smolcodes/java-blog/src/misc/coffee.md

 ::: callout-green
-☕ My new job sits between 3 coffee shops.
-Which is great but I need to get back into making coffee at home.
-I miss it.
+☕ I no longer work near three coffee shops.
+It's jus Panera.
+Although the coffee isn't fantastic, the convience is worth the $15 a month.
+I have a comfortable place to wait for my coworkers.
 :::